2023 Most Popular General Visual & Performing Arts Bachelor's Degree Schools in Minnesota

 Read full report on General Visual & Performing Arts at Minnesota State University - Moorhead

-Out of the 5 schools in Minnesota that were part of this year’s ranking, University of St Thomas Minnesota landed the # 3 spot on the list.
-UST MN is a medium-sized private not-for-profit school located in the large city of Saint Paul.
+A rank of #3 on this year’s list means University of St Thomas Minnesota is a great place for general visual and performing arts students working on their bachelor’s degree.
+UST MN is a moderately-sized private not-for-profit school located in the city of Saint Paul.

 Women make up 60% of the visual arts majors at the school.

-Read full report on General Visual & Performing Arts at University of St Thomas Minnesota
+Full General Visual & Performing Arts at University of St Thomas Minnesota Report

-The in-demand bachelor’s degree programs at Saint Mary’s University of Minnesota helped the school earn the #5 place on this year’s ranking of the most popular general visual and performing arts schools in Minnesota.
-SMU MN is a small private not-for-profit school located in the town of Winona.
+The in-demand bachelor’s degree programs at Augsburg University helped the school earn the #4 place on this year’s ranking of the most popular general visual and performing arts schools in Minnesota.
+Augsburg is a small private not-for-profit school located in the city of Minneapolis.

-Read full report on General Visual & Performing Arts at Saint Mary’s University of Minnesota
+Full General Visual & Performing Arts at Saint Mary’s University of Minnesota Report

 Explore all the Most Popular General Visual & Performing Arts Colleges in the Plains States Area or other specific states within that region.